What is Geospatial Analysis?

 Geospatial data may be collected through the Global Positioning System (GPS), the global navigation satellite system operated by the US, which allows geolocation of people, goods and services as well as data collection.
 A car’s satellite navigation system is using this technology!

 Remote sensing is the capture, analysis and display of digital imagery by aerial photography or satellites.
 This leads to raster data, valuable in examining land cover, temperature, or other continuous variables.
-Geointelligence work involves analysis of imagery.
+Geointelligence work often involves analysis of imagery.